babelouest/glewlwyd/docs/INSTALL.md

 $ sudo make install
 ```

+### Note for distribution packaging

+Although the cmake script automatically download and install the following dependencies: `Orcania`, `Yder`, `Ulfius`, `Rhonabwy`, `Iddawc` and `Hoel`, it's highly recommended to package those dependencies separately and not to include those in Glewlwyd package.
+Use the cmake option `-DDOWNLOAD_DEPENDENCIES=OFF` when building Glewlwyd for the distribution package.

 ## Configure glewlwyd

 Glewlwyd requires several configuration variables to work.
 You can specify those variables in a configuration file, environment variables, or both.
 In addition, some variables can be set via command-line arguments.